 - The pSEPP then verifies IPX provider updates of the attributes in the modificationsArray.
-It checks whether the modifications performed by the intermediaries were permitted by policy.
+It checks whether the modifications performed by the Roaming Intermediaries were permitted by policy.

 The pSEPP further verifies that the PLMN-ID contained in the message is equal to the "Remote PLMN-ID" in the related N32-f context.